Chineme1/165-Groupwork/README.md

 # 165-Groupwork1

-We implement the first milestone and get it done.
+We implement the Second milestone and get it done.
+WE CAN DO THIS!!!